vikashk1/node/doc/api/n-api.md

 that could result in the execution of JavaScript or interaction with JavaScript objects.
 Most often, any code that needs to make N-API calls should be made in `complete` callback instead.
+Avoid using the `napi_env` parameter in the execute callback as it will likely execute JavaScript.

 These functions implement the following interfaces: